bitrockteam/bitrock-website/src/blog/an-introduction-to-deno.md

 ![](/img/deno1.png)

-**Deno borrows from Golang** the possibility to import the modules directly from an Url
+**Deno borrows from Golang** the possibility to import the modules directly from an Url.

 ![](/img/deno2.png)